mattermost/docs/source/scale/high-availability-cluster.rst

 Cluster discovery
 ^^^^^^^^^^^^^^^^^

-If you have non-standard (i.e. complex) network configurations, then you may need to use the :ref:`Override Hostname <configure/environment-configuration-settings:ha overridehostname>` setting to help the cluster nodes discover each other.
+If you have non-standard (i.e. complex) network configurations, then you may need to use the :ref:`Override Hostname <configure/environment-configuration-settings:override hostname>` setting to help the cluster nodes discover each other.
 The cluster settings in the config are removed from the config file hash for this reason, meaning you can have ``config.json`` files that are slightly different in high availability mode.
 The Override Hostname is intended to be different for each clustered node in ``config.json`` if you need to force discovery.

 If ``UseIpAddress`` is set to ``true``, it attempts to obtain the IP address by searching for the first non-local IP address (non-loop-back, non-localunicast, non-localmulticast network interface).
 It enumerates the network interfaces using the built-in go function `net.InterfaceAddrs() <https://golang.org/pkg/net/#InterfaceAddrs>`__.
 Otherwise it tries to get the hostname using the `os.Hostname() <https://golang.org/pkg/os/#Hostname>`__ built-in go function.